guchhaitprasun/Sensoponics-IoT/README.md

 4. Some 5V Power Supply
 5. A Plant for Testing (MUST 😜)

-One Quick Demo of Project is Availble here: https://drive.google.com/file/d/1lNMmSsD_Dz0RVbFGQVljZmzjmf62wOM6/view?usp=sharing
+One Quick Demo of Project is Availble [Here](https://drive.google.com/file/d/1lNMmSsD_Dz0RVbFGQVljZmzjmf62wOM6/view?usp=sharing)

 Setup is not much difficult if you know what goes where 😃.
 To Recreate the project Read the [Project_Setup](Project_Setup.ino) file.